pallets/click/docs/parameters.rst

    :noindex:

 Custom parameter types can be implemented by subclassing :class:`click.ParamType`.
-For simple cases passing a python function that fails with a `ValueError` is also supported though discouraged.
+For simple cases, passing a Python function that fails with a `ValueError` is also supported, though discouraged.

 Parameter Names
 ---------------